h0useRus/StarCitizen/README.md

 ### General features

 - Move LIVE to PTU or reverse
+- Manage user.cfg game settings (NEW in 0.6.0)
 - Download and install application updates
 - Supported UI languages: English, Russian, Ukrainian, Korean
 - Track and notify about available new version of application